matthewm78/irq/README.md

 as project name, version, dependencies and console scripts.

-# Assumptions / Caveats
+# Assumptions / Limitations / Caveats
 This section outlines any assumptions made, known limitations and caveats related to the designed projects.
+In particular, it highlights areas I would have liked to done more with if I had had the time.

 * I started the project doing test-driven development but had to abandon that for time reasons; the irqbalance project was the 1st one written so you can see examples there of some of the types of tests I was writing; as things progressed, my unit test style and